-A compilation of Tolkien’s tales of Beren and Lúthien will be published next year, HarperCollins has announced.
+A compilation of Tolkien’s tales of Beren and Lúthien will be published on 1 June 2017, HarperCollins has announced.

 Edited by Christopher Tolkien and illustrated by Alan Lee, Beren and Lúthien will bring together material scattered throughout the 12-volume History of Middle-earth series.

 The earliest version of the tale of Beren and Lúthien was written in 1917, when Beren was an Elf not a Man and the equivalent of Sauron was a large evil cat.